Skip to main content

 "No ifs and buts.
 You know your Bouthan well, she will be very angry if she sees her Jamai Babu open the car door like that again."
 Aniruddha said with half a smile, picking up his foreign-made coat and gown, "Then you have to pacify her anger."
 Devaditya smiles faintly.
 Aniruddha climbed the stairs and went towards the inner courtyard of the Zamindar house.

 To tell the truth, Devaditya never saw any of the anger, disappointment, happiness, or sorrow of this Bouthan whom Aniruddha talked about.
-On the day he did see Bondita closely, she had nothing in common with the fiery girl Sampurna often talked about.
+On the day he saw Bondita closely, she had nothing in common with the fiery girl Sampurna often talked about.
 She was an almost lifeless, sleepy little bride whose husband, about sixty years her senior but rich, died of a heart attack on the day of the wedding.
-Perhaps God thought of the girl's welfare when he wrote that in her fate but humans were cruel and stupid.
+Perhaps God thought of the girl's welfare when he wrote that in her fate, but humans were cruel and stupid.
 How could they let the girl live?
-That too one without a father or a husband coming from such a poor family?
+That too, one without a father or a husband, coming from such a poor family?

 Devaditya never imagined he would remember the biggest day of his life like that.
-Who knew that on the day of his and Sampoorna’'s wedding, the recently London returned Barrister Aniruddha Roy Chowdhury, who was a guest and groom's man, was going to bring a storm his life in that way?
+Who knew that on the day of his and Sampoorna's wedding, the recently returned Barrister Aniruddha Roy Chowdhury, who was a guest and the groom's man, was going to bring a storm into his life in that way?
 Standing in front of the people of Debipur village, he wanted to save an eight-year-old child from the evil of Sati.
 He didn't know the price he would have to pay for it.
-When he promised to stay by her side in darkness more than in light, and would not back down to bring light to her life, the revolutionary mind of the clueless young rebel did not know that its cost was the vermillion on Bondita’s hairline.
+When he promised to stay by her side in darkness more than in light, and would not back down to bring light to her life, the revolutionary mind of the clueless young rebel did not know that its cost was the vermilion on Bondita’s hairline.
 And was there no other way to save the innocent life of little Bondita?
-If there was would Aniruddha not have chosen that path?
+If there were, would Aniruddha not have chosen that path?
 How could he forget all the promises he made to his childhood friend Soudamini to bring down such an apocalypse on the lives of everyone around him?
 Even today, Devaditya's heart trembled when he thought about it.
 Most people would not do what Aniruddha did.
 But he was not the man to stop only at saving her.
-Bondita was taught to grow up with educated independent thoughts by her Baristra Babu.
-He sent her to school by teaching her everything from the alphabet to compound interest all by himself.
+Bondita was taught to grow up with educated, independent thoughts by her Baristra Babu.
+He sent her to school by teaching her everything from the alphabet to compound interest, all by himself.
 Devaditya understood that people misunderstood his selfless friend.
-He was not insane, not a revolutionary, just a flesh and blood man, whose sense of humanity was more intact than theirs.
+He was not insane, not a revolutionary, just a flesh-and-blood man, whose sense of humanity was more intact than theirs.

 "Are you taunting me in the middle of the afternoon?"